 What (if anything) stops you from walking and cycling for more journeys in and around ?
-1

 This question must be answered Please tick all that apply.

 Concern about road safety/road danger

 Traffic speed

 Traffic volume

 Unpleasant street environment

 Topography (hills)

 Disability

 Other

 Please Specify

-Please select vehicles (if any) you own from the following list:

-This question must be answered

-Own a car 0

-Own a car Own a motorbike 0
+Dwn a car 0

-0 0

-Own a motorbike 0 0 0
+Own a motorbike 0

-Own a van or other commercial vehicle for work purposes 0 0 0 0
+Own a van or other commercial vehicle for work purposes 0

+Dwn a combination of these 0

+Do not own any of these 0